Mukhammadali/Custom-CRA-Boilerplate/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-And on top of CRA, These awesome features are added:
+And on top of CRA 3, These awesome features are added:

 - 🎨Prettier & ESLint support for TypeScript
 - 😍Absolute Imports Support for TypeScript and ESLint